14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Unsplash

-The entire world is basically online these days, which means your online presence matters more than ever.
-It’s not just about avoiding embarrassing posts — it’s about showcasing your best self.
-You never know when a future employer or client might be checking you out online.
+The entire world is basically online these days, which means your digital footprint matters more than ever.
+It’s not just about avoiding embarrassing photos; it’s about showcasing the fact that you’re a competent, reliable human being.
+You never know when a future employer or a potential client might be checking you out, and a messy online presence is a very short-sighted way to lose out on opportunities.

 12. Trying to do it all yourself